Abhinavdave07/netflix_clone/README.md

 3. Customize the content by modifying the HTML and CSS to add your own movies, images, and descriptions.

-## Demo

-To see a live demo of the Netflix clone project: [click here](http://127.0.0.1:5500/netflix_clone/index.html)

 ## Features

 - Responsive design, making it suitable for different screen sizes.